pdaguirre/Proyecto-Final/README.md

 ## Authors

-Doménica Aguirre and Emilia Luzuriaga
+Doménica Aguirre and Emilia Luzuriaga.

 This script was created as the final project for Bioinformatics, PUCE, 2024

 ## Acknowledgements